Hydrodynamic interactions in a binary-mixture colloidal monolayer: Discussion

 \section{Discussion}

 We have analyzed the collective dynamics of a binary colloidal monolayer in the bulk of a fluid, setting the focus on the role of the long--range hydrodynamic coupling between the mixture components.
 Depending on the relative values of the system's parameters, we have addressed different physically meaningful scenarios.
-In the limit of identical particles, our result confirms the numerical conclusion \cite{PBPX18} that the deviation from Fick's law is a truly collective effect, in the sense that the anomalous decay of concentration fluctuations succeeds although the single--particle diffusion is not anomalous.
+In the limit of identical particles, our result confirms the numerical conclusion of \rcite{PBPX18} that the deviation from Fick's law is a truly collective effect, in the sense that the anomalous decay of concentration fluctuations succeeds although the single--particle diffusion is not anomalous.

-In the opposite limit of strongly dissimilar particles, the effective dynamics of the big particles is summarized in \fref{fig:Deff}, where three different regimes are identified pertaining to the effective dynamic of the big particles as captured by Eqs.~(\ref{eq:Dbpure}) and (\ref{eq:DbFick}).
+In the opposite limit of strongly dissimilar particles, the effective dynamics of the big particles is summarized in \fref{fig:Peplane}, where three different regimes are identified as captured by Eqs.~(\ref{eq:Dbpure}) and (\ref{eq:DbFick}).
 Well inside the red region, it is $D_\mathrm{b}^\mathrm{(eff)}\approx \Db$, i.e., the big particles appear to obey Fick's law as if unmixed and in the absence of HI.
 Well inside the blue region it holds $D_\mathrm{b}^\mathrm{(eff)}\approx \Db \Peb$, that is, the big particles exhibit the anomalous collective diffusion due to HI characteristic of the single--component case, compare with \eq{eq:Deff}.
-And finally, deep in the green region, the big particles obey Fick's law effectively, but they appear ``vested'': due to the hydrodynamic coupling to the small particles, the effect of 2D compressibility shows up as an enhanced, but finite collective diffusivity, $D_\mathrm{b}^\mathrm{(eff)}\approx (\Peb/\Pes) \Db > \Db$, which becomes actually controlled by the diffusivity of the small particles, as $D_\mathrm{b}^\mathrm{(eff)}\approx (\nb^{(0)}/\ns^{(0)})\Ds$.
+And finally, deep in the green region, the big particles obey Fick's law effectively, but they appear ``vested'': due to the hydrodynamic coupling to the small particles, the effect of 2D compressibility shows up as an enhanced, but finite collective diffusivity, which becomes actually controlled by the diffusivity of the small particles: $D_\mathrm{b}^\mathrm{(eff)}\approx (\Peb/\Pes) \Db \approx (\nb^{(0)}/\ns^{(0)})\Ds \gg \Db$.